hyunwoongko/kss/README.md

 <summary>backend (<code>str</code>)</summary>
 <br>

 Kss 3.0 or later supports morpheme analysis.
-This parameter indicates which morpheme anlyzer will be used during segmentation.
+This parameter indicates which morpheme analyzer will be used during segmentation.
 If you set it `pynori` or `mecab`, sentence segmentation is possible even at the unspecified [eomi (어미)](https://ko.wikipedia.org/wiki/%EC%96%B4%EB%AF%B8).
 In this case, Kss can segment sentences that use honorifics (경어), dialects (방언), neologisms (신조어) and [eomi transferred from noun (명사형 전성어미)](https://ko.wiktionary.org/wiki/%EC%A0%84%EC%84%B1%EC%96%B4%EB%AF%B8), and can grasped well the parts that are difficult to grasp without morpheme information.